 - Ports will not disappear after a few hours.

-- You manage your own port allocations both remotely and on the Windows host.
+- You manage your own port allocations both remotely and on your local host.

 Supported Operating Systems

-Dataplicity Porthole supports installations on Windows 7, 10 and Server 2016 or newer.
+Dataplicity Porthole supports installations on Mac, Windows 7, 10 and Server 2016 or newer.

 Remote devices must be running an installation of Dataplicity Agent more recent than 0.4.27.

-On newer versions of Raspbian OS the SSH is disabled by default so we will first enable it.
+On newer versions of Raspbian, SSH is disabled by default so we must first enable it.

 sudo systemctl enable ssh sudo systemctl start ssh sudo systemctl enable regenerate_ssh_host_keys.service sudo systemctl start regenerate_ssh_host_keys.service

 Installation only takes a couple of seconds.
-When the app has been downloaded the first installation windows will appear.
+When the app has been downloaded the first installation window will appear.
 Click

 Following that, the installer will ask you where you want to have porthole installed.
 The most optimal option is chosen by default.
 Click